TBear79/rabbit-chatter/README.md

 String

-Default: appId set on the instanciation.
+Default: appId set on the instantiation.

 The name of the sending application.